 Q: How can I get an extension?

-A: To obtain either one 28-day case extension or one 14-day traffic school extension, visit our Online Public Access page.
-The clerks in the Criminal/Traffic Department at any court location are also authorized to grant extensions either at the counter or via email at firstname.lastname@example.org The clerks are not able to grant extensions on misdemeanor or felony cases.
+A: Click here to obtain either a 28-day case extension or a 14-day traffic school extension.
+The clerks in the Criminal/Traffic Department at any court location are also authorized to grant extensions either at the counter.
+The clerks are not able to grant extensions on misdemeanor or felony cases.
 If you were arrested and posted bail to appear, the clerk cannot change the date or time of the appearance.
 For extensions beyond what the clerks are authorized to grant, you must appear in court and ask the Judge or Commissioner.

 Q: What time will I be on calendar for my ticket?